-kanku 'boy' kanku-kanku 'little boy' wil̯apina ʻold woman' wila-wilapina 'little old woman' kulkuŋa- 'to jump' kulku-kulkuŋa- 'to jump repeatedly' wakari- 'to break' waka-wakari- 'to break to pieces'
+kanku 'boy' kanku-kanku 'little boy' wiḷapina ʻold woman' wiḷa-wiḷapina 'little old woman' kulkuŋa- ʻto jump' kulku-kulkuŋa- 'to jump repeatedly' wakari- 'to break' waka-wakari- 'to break to pieces'

-There are several possible analyses of the reduplicative template (e.g., the reduplicant might be specified as a phonological word; McCarthy and Prince 1994a:18).
-McCarthy and Prince's (1994b) analysis eschews prosodic stipulations on the reduplicant itself.
-Instead, they postulate that each reduplicative morpheme is "lexically declared to be a stem" (=root), which makes reduplicatzed words compounds.
+There are several possible analyses of the reduplicative template.
+For example, the reduplicant might be specified as a phonological word; McCarthy and Prince 1994a:18).
+McCarthy and Prince's (1994b) analysis eschews prosodic marking of the reduplicant.
+Instead, they postulate that each reduplicative morpheme is "lexically declared to be a stem" (=root), which makes reduplicated words compounds.
 The disyllabicity and vowel finality follow automatically, because reduplicants are subject to the same requirements as any other roots in the language.
-This includes being parsed into phonological words, having a foot at the left edge, and so on.16 This is Generalized Template Theory: there are no templates.
+This includes being parsed into phonological words, having a foot at the left edge, and so on.
+This is Generalized Template Theory: there are no templates.
 All template-like effects arise from phonological requirements on roots and affixes.